mongodb/leafygreen-ui/packages/RadioGroup/README.md

 ### disabled
 #### Type: `boolean`
 #### Default: `false`
-Indicates whether or not the radio button can be clicked by a user
+Indicates whether or not the radio can be clicked by a user

 ### children
 #### Type: `node`